NexaMerchant/.github/README.md

 # About NexaMerchant
-> NexaMerchant is a free ecommerce platform, base use Laravel framework.
+> NexaMerchant is a free ecommerce platform, base on Laravel framework.